 This unit, developed under Canada's Strategy for Patient-Oriented Research (SPOR) led by CIHR, will provide services for researchers, patients, health care providers, and health system decision-makers.
 MSFHR is providing services to enable the unit’s start-up phase.

-- BC Primary Health Care Research Network
+- BC Primary Health Care Research Network (BC-PHCRN)

 The network’s goal is to encourage, facilitate, and support collaborations between government, health authorities, health professionals, and researchers.
 MSFHR and CIHR have each committed $500,000 over five years to support the network’s development and operations.
+The BC-PHCRN is one of 11 SPOR Primary and Integrated Health Care Innovations networks across Canada.

 - Primary and Integrated Health Care Innovation Network